In an increasingly competitive labor market, it’s vital to the success of your business to both attract and engage top employee talent.

-Incorporate a Chatbot on Your Careers Page
+1. Add a Chatbot to Your Careers Page

 For example, a chatbot can engage job seekers who are looking at your careers page by sharing information about the company culture, answering questions about the benefits of working at your company and explaining how to apply for an open position.

-Use Online Recruitment Assessment Tools
+2. Use Online Recruitment Assessment Tools

 Recruitment assessment tools can measure everything from personality type to cognitive ability to skill level.
 You’ll most likely be able to find one tailored to your industry.

-Add a Personal Touch with Video
+3. Add a Personalized Video

 You can also sort out candidates who don’t make the cut by using video calls.
 Before setting up an in-person interview with someone whose application has a few red flags, ask them to meet with you virtually via an online video call.
 If you don’t already have a digital communication platform, Google Hangouts is a free tool you can use.

-The best candidates are the ones who take time to get to know your company before and during the application process.
+The best candidates are the ones who take the time to get to know your company before and during the application process.
 They applied because they liked what they saw, as opposed to just chasing a paycheck.